hapijs/joi/API.md

     - `otherwise` - the alternative schema type if the condition is false.
 Required if `then` is missing.

 Note: by default, the `is` condition schema allows for `undefined` values.
 Use `.required()` to override.
+For example, use `is: Joi.number().required()` to guarantee that a joi reference exists and is a number.

 ```js
 const schema = {